 The bill amends several sections of the Code of Alabama 1975 concerning Capital Improvement Cooperative Districts, specifically Sections 11-99B-5, 11-99B-7, 11-99B-9, and 11-99B-11.
-It grants districts the authority to amend their articles of incorporation to include new areas and projects, as well as the power to impose rates, fees, and charges on users and property owners, contingent upon approval from the governing body.
-The amendments clarify the process for adding new members, including the election of directors and the apportioning of properties upon dissolution.
-Notable deletions streamline the language by removing phrases like "and from time to time" and "said," while new insertions enhance the districts' adaptability to changing needs.
+It introduces new provisions that allow districts to amend their articles of incorporation to include additional areas and projects, as well as to impose rates, fees, and charges on users and property owners, contingent upon approval from the governing body.
+The amendment process has been streamlined by deleting phrases such as "and from time to time" and "said," while new language clarifies the addition of new areas and the necessary consent from property owners.

 Statutes affected: